AplusKminus/FatRobin/PLAN.md

 ## Data Verification Dialog

+### Shown for
+- Products
+- Ingredients with package weight
+- Recipies including either of the above

 ### When Triggered
-- Upon selecting a search result (products/recipes only)
+- Upon selecting a search result
 - Upon scanning and finding a barcode match
-- Any time a stored product/recipe is loaded
+- Any time a stored item is loaded
-- **Frequency limit**: Maximum once per 30 days per product, and only once per session across all products
+- When shown for recipies, show it for the "triggering" ingredient
+- **Frequency limit**: When entry's last-verified-timestamp is older than 90 days and dialog has not been shown in the same session.

 ### Dialog Content
 - **Warning message**: "Please verify the loaded information as the producer might have changed composition or package size"